 Q3: What criteria is taken into consideration before categorizing countries?

-- Cyprus has decided to follow a categorization system in order to ensure equal treatment of countries with similar epidemiological results.
-The system is transparent, avoids discrimination, is dynamic, and evaluated weekly, so that countries can be added and removed based on the latest data available.
-The team which evaluates country data on a weekly basis, is comprised of scientists, epidemiologists, statisticians and public health
+a.
+Cyprus has decided to follow a categorization system in order to ensure equal treatment of countries with similar epidemiological results.
+The system is transparent, avoids discrimination, is dynamic, and evaluated weekly so that countries can be added and removed based on the latest data available.
+The team which evaluates country data, is comprised of scientists, epidemiologists, statisticians and public health professionals.

-Q4: What protocols can be expected before/during flights?
+Q4: What protocols can be expected on airplanes?

-- Prior to boarding, travelers will need to show their valid PCR test certificate (if applicable) and ‘COVID-19 Traveler Declaration’
+a.
+Prior to boarding, travelers will need to show their ‘Cyprus Flight Pass’

-- Wearing of masks may be made compulsory during the flight
+c.
+Wearing of masks is compulsory during the flight

-Q5: What other protocols can be expected at the Cyprus airports?
+Q5: What other protocols can be expected in Cyprus airports/port terminals?

-- Travelers will have their temperature taken at border control
+b.
+Travelers will have their temperature taken in the terminal

 Q6: Are there any general protocols that will apply to the whole destination?

-- Enhanced health, safety and hygiene protocols have been devised for all hospitality establishments, and extensive training of staff will take place prior to the destination opening for
+a.
+Enhanced health, safety and hygiene protocols have been devised for all hospitality establishments, and extensive training of staff will take place prior to the destination

 Q7: Buses/rental vehicles/taxis/diving and safari jeeps

-- Disinfection of all touch points after every route, for taxis and diving/safari jeeps (door handles, seats )
+c.
+Disinfection of all touch points after every route, for taxis and diving/safari jeeps (door handles, seats etc.)

 Q9: Swimming pools, beaches and water parks